gcore-github-actions/deploy-container/README.md

 1. Open the [Releases](https://github.com/gcore-github-actions/deploy-container/releases) page and go to the draft release.
 1. Make sure the `Publish this release to the GitHub Marketplace` checkbox is checked and changelog is correct.
 1. Publish the new release.
+1. Move the major version tag (e.g. v1) to the latest patch release.